 Coding & Software Engineering

 Can a model write, debug, and navigate real codebases?
-For example, replicating the behavior of a software engineer, a model is asked to produce a working fix for a bug report give the model an entire codebase.
+For example, replicating the behavior of a software engineer, a model is asked to produce a working fix for a bug report given the model an entire codebase.

 Key signal: The gap between “can write code” and “can fix a real bug in a large codebase” is significant, and this is where models still differ meaningfully.